SmartThingsCommunity/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 You should now be running on the updated code.
 Be sure that you check for both updates of the SmartApp **and** the Device Type.
 Updating one but not the other could cause compatibility problems.

+## Updating manually (without GitHub Integration
+> TODO: Fill in the directions for manual upgrade

 -------------------------
 ## <a name="reporting-issues"Reporting Issues</a>